Index

 - Trigger when a

-- Update the linked Shot's
+Version'suserfield isupdated - Update the linked Shot's

-field with the new_value -
+sg_vendor_groupsfield with the new_value -

 Since

-to the list of sg_vendor_groups.Without this it would default to
+sg_vendor_groupsis a multi-entity field, we specify that we want toadd$new_valueto the list of sg_vendor_groups.Without this it would default to

 If

-is null (a vendor was removed from a Version), we need to remove the vendor from the Shot as well. - This time, we update
+$new_valueis null (a vendor was removed from a Version), we need to remove the vendor from the Shot as well. - This time, we update

-- ...and set
+sg_vendor_groupswith theold_value - ...and set

-$old_value` from the current sg_vendor_groups.
+multi_entity_update_mode toremove, which will remove$old_value` from the current sg_vendor_groups.

 Final Shot when all Tasks are final¶

-, which will only ever match the triggering Task, but we also add additional filters to check fields of other linked entities.
+This example is a little tricky, we want to update the triggering Task but only if all tasks are final.
+So, we filter on the triggering task's id, which will only ever match the triggering Task, but we also add additional filters to check fields of other linked entities.
 So, our filters will only ever match either the triggering Task, or nothing (in which case no updates occur.)

 webhooks: